Accident Lawyer

 Common Electric Bicycle Injuries

-E-bike crashes often result in more severe injuries due to the higher speeds and lack of rider protection.
-Some of the most common injuries sustained in bike crashes include:
+E-bike crashes can cause more severe injuries due to high-speed bicycle accidents and lack of protection.
+Common injuries include:

-- Head injuries – Even with helmets, riders can suffer traumatic brain injuries (TBI), brain trauma, and concussions, which may lead to long-term cognitive issues.
+- Head injuries: Helmets help, but riders can suffer traumatic brain injuries (TBI), concussions, and long-term cognitive issues.

-- Spinal cord injuries – Severe crashes can damage the spine, leading to neck injuries, paralysis, or chronic pain.
+- Spinal cord injuries: Severe accidents can damage the spine, causing neck injuries, paralysis, or chronic pain.

-- Road rash and lacerations – Riders thrown from their electric bicycles may suffer severe skin abrasions, deep cuts, and infections from contact with pavement or debris.
+- Road rash and lacerations: Riders thrown from e-bikes may suffer abrasions, cuts, and infections.

 Liability in Chicago Electric Bike Accidents